 SOC Code: 29-2061.00

-Eastern Suffolk BOCES, is located at the Bixhorn Technical Center in Bellport and the Adult Education Center in Brentwood.
+The Eastern Suffolk School of Practical Nursing, sponsored by Eastern Suffolk BOCES, is located at the Bixhorn Technical Center in Bellport and the Adult Education Center in Brentwood.

 Licensed Practical Nurses practice in a variety of settings including hospitals, outpatient centers, long term care facilities, occupational health centers and home care.

 Successful completion of this program entitles one to apply to take the New York State Licensing Examination.

 The Eastern Suffolk School of Practical Nursing offers the following programs each September:

 - An 11-month, full-time day program which meets September through August, M-F from 8:00 a.m. to 2:30 p.m.

 - A 17-month, part-time evening program which meets September through June, M-Th from 6:00 p.m. to 9:30 p.m.
 AND the following September through March, M-F from 8:00 a.m. to 2:30 p.m.